 2.5 The Chair of the board of a listed entity should be an independent director, and in particular, should not be the same person as the CEO of the entity.
-Andrew Reitzer is the Chairman and is an independent Non-Executive Director.
+Andrew Reitzer is the Chairman and is an independent Non- Executive Director.
 Robbie Blau is the CEO.
 Complies 2.6 A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development maintain the skills and knowledge needed to perform their role as directors effectively.
 New Directors undertake an induction program coordinated by the Company Secretary on behalf of the Nomination and Remuneration Committee.
 The program includes strategy briefings, explanations of company policies and procedures, governance frameworks, cultures and values, company history, Director and executive profiles and other pertinent company information.
 The Nomination and Remuneration Committee annually reviews whether there is a need for existing directors to undertake professional development.
 Directors have an opportunity to consult and request from the Chairman of the Nomination of Remuneration Committee opportunities for professional development.
 A Director development program is also available and is coordinated by the Company Secretary to ensure that Directors can enhance their skills and remain abreast of important developments to enable them to discharge their Director obligations as effectively as possible.
-Complies Princ riple 3 - Act ethically and respo onsibly Princ 3.1 A listed entity should articulate and disclose its values The Company instils and continually reinforces a culture across the organisation of acting lawfully, ethically and responsibly.
-The Board has adopted a Code of Conduct, which expresses the core values that drive the Company's behaviour Complies A listed entity should articulate and disclose its The Company instils and continually reinforces a culture across the organisation of acting lawfully, ethically and responsibly.
-The Board has adopted a Code of Conduct, which Complies A listed entity should articulate and disclose its The Company instils and continually reinforces a culture across the organisation of acting lawfully, ethically and responsibly.
+Complies Princ iple 3 - Act ethically and respo nsibly 3.1 A listed entity should articulate and disclose its values The Company instils and continually reinforces a culture across the organisation of acting lawfully, ethically and responsibly.
 The Board has adopted a Code of Conduct, which expresses the core values that drive the Company's behaviour and aspirations.
-These are: to focus on delivering excellence to the Company's customers; to always act in a trustworthy manner, affirming the Company's integrity; to reward initiative, leadership and innovation; to encourage mutual respect, collaboration and knowledge sharing; to foster a culture of ownership and accountability and recognise the contribution and importance of each person; and to provide a positive and dynamic workplace environment, placing importance on the Complies A listed entity should articulate and disclose its The Company instils and continually reinforces a culture across the organisation of acting lawfully, ethically and responsibly.
-The Board has adopted a Code of Conduct, which expresses the core values that drive the Company's behaviour and aspirations.
 These are: to focus on delivering excellence to the Company's customers; to always act in a trustworthy manner, affirming the Company's integrity; to reward initiative, leadership and innovation; to encourage mutual respect, collaboration and knowledge sharing; to foster a culture of ownership and accountability and recognise the contribution and importance of each person; and to provide a positive and dynamic workplace environment, placing importance on the achievement of work/life balance.
-The Board of Directors and all employees are expected to Complies
+The Board of Directors and all employees are expected to adhere to the values and standards in the Code of Conduct.
+The Code of Conduct is disclosed in full on the Company's website Complies